pay-theory/payment-components/README.md

 ## Handle state with callbacks

-Mount to create the credit card field(s) and establish callbacks:
+Mount to create the credit card, ACH, and/or cash field(s) and establish callbacks:

 ```javascript